Pasadena's Rose Parade Is Canceled for the First Time Since 1945

-The annual New Year's Day Rose Parade has been canceled for 2021 due to the coronavirus pandemic.
+The annual New Year's Day Rose Parade has been canceled for 2021 due to the coronavirus pandemic and concerns by organizers that it could become a potential super-spreader event.

-The Rose Parade, the signature event held annually on New Year's Day in Pasadena, was last canceled in 1945.
+The Rose Parade, the signature celebration held annually on New Year's Day during a week of festivities that draw large crowds to Pasadena, was last canceled in 1945.

 "The health and well-being of our parade participants and guests, as well as that of our volunteer members, professional staff and partners, is our number one priority,” said Bob Miller, 2021 President of the Pasadena Tournament of Roses Association.
 “Obviously this is not what any of us wanted, and we held off on announcing until we were absolutely sure that safety restrictions would prevent us from continuing with planning for 132nd Rose Parade."